THIS WEEK'S 5 CHALLENGES!

 Along with any bits and pieces we put on-line, please remember to use the resources in the maths pack, key-word sheets, sounds books and writing books plus anything else you have at home that can be called upon.
 We also emailed out a little story pack with several traditional tales, story maps and pictures to give you an idea if you want to create your own writing projects.

 In addition to this, there are so many things that children can do to contribute to their development, including role-play, dressing up, gardening, playing educational games on the laptop/tablet etc, finding out about the world (e.g. the environment, other cultures etc), thinking about where we live, getting creative and arty with singing, dancing, making things, painting, chatting, building models and evaluating/improving them, identifying and talking about shapes, learning about our bodies and staying healthy, comparing objects according to size, seeing if they can measure a room or an object with hands/feet/non standard measures, making patterns, cooking, challenging ourselves to balance on one foot or move around the room in different ways etc etc!
+You have all been doing fabulous things to keep children entertained and stimulated, so well done!

 Read Write Inc Set 1 and 2 speed sounds lessons that can be used each day: